Science (SCI)

 SCI 693 Cooperative Education Program (Units: 1-12)

-Prerequisite: Consent of the instructor.
+Prerequisite: Permission of the instructor.

 Supervised employment in academically relevant fields of study.
 Objectives are career development, occupational experience, and educational subsidy.
 Contact the Cooperative Education Office for more information.
-May be repeated for a total of 24 units with consent of major adviser.
+May be repeated for a total of 24 units with permission of major adviser.

 SCI 695 Health Professions Colloquium (Units: 2)